 “I Am Not a Doctor” Disclaimer

-If you create content related to healthcare or medicine but don’t directly work in the field yourself, add an “I am not a doctor” disclaimer to your website so users can adequately judge the credibility of the information.
+If you create content related to healthcare or medicine but don’t directly work in the field, add an “I am not a doctor” disclaimer to your website so users can adequately judge the credibility of the information.

 A good example of this type of disclaimer comes from the Sleep and Wellness Coach’s website, shown in a screenshot below.

-Their disclaimer states that the site owner is not a doctor or any kind of medical professional.
+Their disclaimer states that the site owner is not a doctor or other medical professional.

 It also specifies that the site content only pertains to sleep-related issues and does not constitute professional medical advice, diagnosis, or treatment.